cloudcreativity/laravel-json-api/docs/upgrade.md

 This means when registering your routes, you need to ensure that no prefix has already been applied.
 The default Laravel installation has an `api` prefix for API routes and you will need to remove this from your `mapApiRoutes()` method in your `RouteServiceProvider` if your JSON API routes are being registered in your `routes/api.php` file.

+#### Route Parameters

+The `resource_id` route parameter has been renamed to `resource`.
+This is because we are now substituting bindings so that the `$resource` variable passed to controller actions is the actual record (object), rather than the id.

 ### Non-Eloquent Controllers